 - Wearing gloves if you are in contact with a person with MRSA.
 This does not mean if you are just talking to someone though.

 However, as mentioned, S. aureus (including MRSA strains) will not normally cause an infection if you are well and healthy.
-The bacteria may get on to your skin but do no harm.
+The germs may get on to your skin but do no harm.
 So, for example, people who visit patients with MRSA, or doctors and nurses who treat people with MRSA, are not likely to develop an MRSA infection.
-However, they may become colonised with the bacteria and may pass it on to someone who is ill, or who has a wound, who then may develop infection.
+However, they may become colonised with the germs and may pass them on to someone who is ill, or who has a wound, who then may develop infection.

 MRSA infections are usually treated with antibiotics.
 (Boils or collections of pus (abscesses) caused by MRSA may only need to be drained and may not need antibiotics.)
 However, the choice of antibiotic is limited, as most antibiotics will not work.
 Many MRSA infections can only be treated with antibiotics that need to be given directly into a vein.
 The course of treatment is often for several weeks.
 Also, the risk of side-effects with the limited choice of antibiotics is higher than the more usual antibiotics which are used to treat non-MRSA infections.

 Can MRSA infections be prevented?

 The number of MRSA infections in hospital can be kept down if all hospital staff adhere to good hygiene measures.
 The most important measure is to wash hands before and after contact with each patient and before doing any procedure.
 This simple measure reduces the chance of passing on germs (bacteria) from patient to patient.